anywhichway/benchtest/README.md

 ### Configuring Tests

 In place of the `timeout` value normally passed as the optional third argument to a test specification, you can pass a configuration object.
 All properties are optional.
+If you do not provide a `metrics` property, then all metrics are collected with a default sample size of 100.

 Providing `true` as a value simply turns on tracking.
 Providing a number ensures the runtime value is either `<=`, `=` depending on item tracked.
 The `memory`, `performance` and `cpu` metrics require sampling after the initial test is run and if a sample `size` is not provided, it defaults to 1.
 The other metrics are currently collected before sampling during normal test execution.
 Memory is sampled before the first and after the last sample cycle.
 If sampling is not requested for `performance` or `cpu`, a single cycle will be run to collect `memory` metrics.